What is AEPS and Why is it Important for You?

 - Contact Your Bank Immediately: Reach out to your bank’s customer service as soon as possible.
 Explain the problem clearly.

-- Note Down Details: Remember the date, time, agent’s name, and the amount of the transaction.
+- Document Details: Document the date, time, agent’s name, and transaction amount.
 This information will be helpful.

 - Keep Your Receipt: Your transaction receipt is crucial evidence.